How to Build a Sweetheart Bench

 Palm Sander (optional, you can just sand by hand)

 Brad Nailer (or hammer and nails, screws will work too.)

-Pattern to cut shapes on apron and legs of bench. (fill out form above to get access to the printable pattern)
+Pattern to cut shapes on the apron and legs of the bench.

 Cut your 1 x 12

 2 Legs @18″ long

 With the roses painted on it, it is the bright spot on my studio cottage front porch during this dull time of year.

 I used a crackle finish on the Sweetheart Bench before painting on the roses and I show you how I do that HERE.